 Recording Information.
 You are responsible for insuring that each of your sessions are recorded and stored appropriately.
 In the Counseling Lab, sessions will either be recorded using the VALT recording software or using a personal device and the counselor's APSU Zoom account.
 Tele-health sessions will be recorded using the counselor's APSU Zoom account (see the appropriate Instructions for Recording section in the appendix).
 You are responsible for beginning your recording prior to bringing the volunteer into the counseling room and stopping recording once the session is complete.
-When you are finished recording, take the necessary steps to ensure that the session is in the correct format and that the devices are cleared and ready for the next counselor.
+When you are finished recording, take the necessary steps to ensure that the session is in the correct format and uploaded to the Counseling Lab OneDrive for review.